-CEO, Business Director and Trust Director of Operations work with the school to manage media, continuity (including communications, telephony etc) and any other operational issues that may arise.
+CTO, CFO and TOM work with the school to manage media, continuity (including communications, telephony etc) and any other operational issues that may arise.
 The TST IT staff will advise on any requirements to inform the NCSC or ICO if there have been any data breaches.